Skip to main content

 The portal is where you will manage your import account, view Statements of Account, and post financial security.
 For a detailed walkthrough, see our complete CARM registration guide.

-Under CARM, every importer who wants Release Prior to Payment (RPP) privileges must post their own financial security.
+Under CARM, importers that want Release Prior to Payment (RPP) privileges must post their own financial security.
 RPP is what allows your goods to be released from the border before you pay duties and taxes.
-Without it, CBSA holds your shipments at the port until full payment is received.
+Without it, importers generally need to submit a CAD Type C and pay duties and taxes before release.

 You have two options: